 Students interested in the DPT/PhD dual‑degree option must submit a letter of interest outlining their area of research interest to the Director of the PhD Program and the DPT Director of Faculty and Student Affairs by July 1.
 Students will meet individually with the Director of the PhD program to advise on student eligibility based on prior academic performance, current academic performance and research background.
 All students deemed eligible will be invited to apply to the DPT/PhD dual‑degree option via the Graduate School application process and must complete all required Graduate School application materials.
 Eligible students should contact the PhD Coordinator by email to acquire the Graduate School’s paper application for admission.
 No application fee is required for the DPT/PhD dual‑degree option.
 Students must identify as a DPT/PhD dual-degree candidate on the graduate school application form.

-The deadline for submission of Graduate School application materials for the DPT/PhD dual-degree option is August 1.
+The deadline for submission of Graduate School application materials for the DPT/PhD dual-degree option is Dec 15th of year 2 of the DPT program.

 The PhD Admissions Committee will review the applications of all candidates who meet the minimal criteria for acceptance and give an assessment first on whether the student is acceptable for admission and second on whether they have an open position for a dual‑degree student.